daniel-falk/intra-login/README.md

  - [ ] Protect against brute force [2]
  - [ ] Make sure browser is the same [3]
 - [ ] Add more languages
+- [ ] Formating: Change classes to start with capital letter.

 __footnotes__